alexKleider/Convert/README.md

-#mp42ogv
+#Convert

 Current work (as of Feb 2014) has been to convert code to use docopt and to support conversion to webm as well as ogv.
-Now completed is convert_mp4.py (a rename of convert2ogv.py.)
+Already completed is convert_mp4.py (a rename of convert2ogv.py.) and scan4html.py

-As of early Sept 2014, both modules have been combined into mod_copy.py.
+In early Sept 2014, both modules (convert2ogv.py and scan4html.py) were combined into mod_copy.py.
+The former two have been 'upgraded' to support command line arguments (with docopt) rather than having them hard coded.
+The same has yet to be done for mod_copy.
+Until this is done, the following documentation applies:

-Declared within the code are two directories: one exists- the source, the other will be created- the destination.
+Declared within the code (of mod_copy) are two directories: one exists- the source, the other will be created- the destination.

 All files with names ending in '.html' will be examined for occurances of the string'mp4' and any found will be changed to 'ogv'.